Denim’s dirty reputation

 In partnership with universities and governments around the world, our research in the areas of water purification, carbon footprint reduction, and zero-waste production are ongoing.
 Most recently, this has extended into the intricate tracking of social and environmental impact with the use of big data.

-The sustainability journey is ongoing, and we are pleased to be able to publish the results of our research, collaborations and milestones for our customers via the Outland Journal and other public reports.
+The sustainability journey is ongoing, and we are pleased to be able to publish the results of our research, collaborations and milestones for our customers via the Outland Journal and other public reports, including our debut SUSTAINABILITY REPORT.